Chic African Culture Africa Factbook

 Many African farmers lose crops due to disease and pest infestations.
 This inability to control endemic disease outbreaks means that Africans fail to meet international trade standards and so loses many market opportunities.
 Given the heavy dependence on agriculture, the effects of unchanging African agriculture could clearly put millions of people at greater risk of poverty and hunger.

-Agriculture in Africa three facts.
+Agriculture in Africa five facts.

 Agriculture forms a significant portion of the economies of all African countries.
 Agriculture employs 65 percent of Africa’s labor force and accounts for 32 percent of the gross domestic product.